-State Offices in multiple parishes closed Tuesday
+State offices in multiple parishes closed Tuesday

 Latest Weather Blog

-BATON ROUGE - Officials say that due to widespread flooding in south Louisiana, state office are closed in East Baton Rouge Parish, Calcasieu Parish, Ascension Parish, and Iberville Parish on Tuesday.
+BATON ROUGE - Officials say that due to widespread flooding in south Louisiana, state offices are closed in East Baton Rouge Parish, Calcasieu Parish, Ascension Parish, and Iberville Parish on Tuesday.

 The news was confirmed by Jay Dardenne, who currently serves as Commissioner of Administration for Governor John Bel Edwards.